apache/apisix-website/blog/en/blog/2023/12/04/bi-weekly-report.md

 From 11.20 to 12.03, a total of 22 contributors made 45 commits to Apache APISIX.
 We sincerely appreciate your contributions to Apache APISIX.

-We have recently addressed and enhanced various features, and here is a summary of the updates:
+We have recently added and enhanced several plugins, and here is a summary of the updates:

 1. Add a `multi-auth` plugin